elevata-labs/elevata/README.md

 It’s designed as a **Declarative Data Architecture & Metadata Framework** — automated, governed, and platform-agnostic.

 Instead of manually crafting endless SQL and pipeline code, elevata lets metadata do the work.
-By defining datasets, lineage, and transformation logic declaratively, you can generate consistent, auditable, and future-proof data models — ready to run on your preferred platform.
+By defining datasets, lineage, and transformation logic declaratively, you can generate consistent, auditable, and future-proof data models —
+including schema evolution and physical execution — ready to run on your preferred platform.

 ## License & Dependencies